Ukinrek maars

 The eruption occurred in March–April 1977 and lasted for ten days.
 There was no previous eruption.
 The magmatic material was olivine basalt from a mantle source.
 Pyroclastic surge from the eruptions traveled to the northwest.
 The volume of lava erupted was 9×105 m3 and the volume of tephra expelled was 2.6×107 m3.
+They were named shortly after the eruptions and the literal translation means "Two Holes".

 The Quaternary age Gas Rocks dacite domes some three km to the northeast were the site of a phreatic eruption some 2300 years ago.